1001 New Worshiping Communities

 Today La Casa continues to serve as a family resource center as our founders had envisioned.
 They continue to help economically disadvantaged children and families in their efforts to overcome the barriers of limited education, underemployment, language, inadequate housing and lack of medical care.
 Their history is deep, their core is strong, their mission is simple and with the continued support of their community they will continue to make a difference each day, each year, each generation.

-Living Waters for the World (LWW) is a global ministry that provides sustainable water purification systems and health education, and fosters long-term, mutually beneficial relationships between volunteers and communities in need.
+San Gabriel Presbytery partners with LWW to provide water purification systems and health education to partners in Peru.
+Living Waters for the World (LWW) is a global ministry that provides clean water using simple, sustainable water purification systems and fosters long-term, mutually beneficial relationships between volunteers and communities in need.
+They train, equip, and support volunteers in forming clean-water mission partnerships.
+These mission partnerships empower international communities to change their lives through clean water.

 “Bringing Hope and Transformation to Pomona”